babashka/babashka/README.md

   -O                  Write EDN values to stdout.
   --verbose           Print entire stacktrace in case of exception.
   --stream            Stream over lines or EDN values from stdin.
 Combined with -i or -I *input* becomes a single value per iteration.

+Uberscript:

   --uberscript <file> Collect preloads, -e, -f and -m and all required namespaces from the classpath into a single executable file.

+Evaluation:

   -e, --eval <expr>   Evaluate an expression.
   -f, --file <path>   Evaluate a file.
   -cp, --classpath    Classpath to use.
   -m, --main <ns>     Call the -main function from namespace with args.

+REPL:

   --repl              Start REPL.
 Use rlwrap for history.
   --socket-repl       Start socket REPL.
 Specify port (e.g. 1666) or host and port separated by colon (e.g. 127.0.0.1:1666).
   --nrepl-server      Start nREPL server.
 Specify port (e.g. 1667) or host and port separated by colon (e.g. 127.0.0.1:1667).
-  --time              Print execution time before exiting.
-  --                  Stop parsing args and pass everything after -- to *command-line-args*

 If neither -e, -f, or --socket-repl are specified, then the first argument that is not parsed as a option is treated as a file if it exists, or as an expression otherwise.
 Everything after that is bound to *command-line-args*.
+Use -- to separate script command lin args from bb command line args.
 ```

 The `clojure.core` functions are accessible without a namespace alias.